2020–21 High Point Panthers men's basketball team

 The 2020–21 High Point Panthers men's basketball team represented High Point University in the 2020–21 NCAA Division I men's basketball season.
-The Panthers, led by third-year head coach Tubby Smith, played their home games at the Millis Athletic Convocation Center in High Point, North Carolina, as members of the Big South Conference.
+The Panthers, led by third-year head coach Tubby Smith, played their home games at the Millis Athletic Convocation Center in High Point, North Carolina as members of the Big South Conference.
 This was the Panthers' final season at the Millis Center, with the new Qubein Center opening for 2021–22.

+In a season limited due to the ongoing COVID-19 pandemic, the Panthers recorded 9–15 record, 6–11 in Big South play, to finish in eighth place.
+They defeated USC Upstate in the first round of the Big South tournament before losing to Winthrop in the quarterfinals.

 Previous season

-The Panthers finished the 2019–20 season 9–23, 6–12 in Big South play to finish in a tie for tenth place.
+The Panthers finished the 2019–20 season 9–23, 6–12 in Big South play, to finish in a tie for tenth place.
 They lost in the first round of the Big South tournament to USC Upstate.